Tutors and Colleges

 Photograph of staff members in discussion over coffee.
 They are stood at the end of a bar top in the researcher's common room.

 The Department of Earth Sciences has undergraduate tutors in seven colleges.
-Many colleges have additional non-tutorial fellows who teach on the undergraduate course as well as pursuing their own research interests.
+Many colleges also have additional non-tutorial fellows who teach on the undergraduate course whilst pursuing their own research interests.

-Please note, the list of Tutorial Fellows is not an exhaustive list of the people who offer lectures and tutorials.
+Please note, the list of tutors below is not an exhaustive list of the people who offer lectures and tutorials.
 Undergraduate teaching is provided by a combination of suitable specialists from our faculty, researchers, and postgraduate students.

 Exeter College